POLS0113: Judicial Politics

 ---|---|---|---|

-Student support and feedback hours take place after the seminar in Room 202, 36 Gordon Square.
+Student support and feedback hours take place before the lecture on Mondays between 1.30pm and 2.30pm in Room 202, 36 Gordon Square.